continualWolf/Text-Processing/README.md

 The training data is formated as follows:

-                                                  The filmwas awful, i have never read anything worse.
+                                                  The book was awful, i have never read anything worse.
 1